KALTCHUK/Z80_Modular_Computer/CPM software/Wordstar/readme.md

 ## What you'll find in this directory ##
 WordStar, an impressive word processor from MicroPro Internation Corporation.
+WSU.COM is the uncongigured version of WordStar.
+WS.COM is configured version for use with VT-100 terminal, 40x80.